Attenborough's Wild Isles shows us our own 'spectacular' nature

 Camera crews went out for months to film rarely-seen animal behaviour working with the latest technology such as drones and slow-motion cameras.

-They capture moments of high drama, such as orcas hunting seals off the coast of Scotland and white-tailed eagles chasing a flock of barnacle geese.
-The birds - which are making a comeback in the UK - are seen pulling a goose down from the sky in a behaviour that has never been filmed before in the British Isles.
+They captured moments of high drama, such as orcas hunting seals off the coast of Scotland and white-tailed eagles chasing a flock of barnacle geese.
+The birds - which are making a comeback in the UK - were seen pulling a goose down from the sky in a behaviour that has never been filmed before in the British Isles.

 The crews visited over 145 locations during the course of three years to bring to life the glories of nature in our own backyard.